SynthstromAudible/DelugeFirmware/docs/community_features.md

     - **`Sequence Length`** (LENG) (unpatchet parameter, assignable to golden knobs):
         - If set to zero, the arpeggiator pattern will play fully.
         - If set to a value higher than zero, the pattern will play up to the set number of notes, and then reset itself to start from the beginning.
+Tip: You can use this in combination with the Rhythm parameter to create longer and more complex rhythm patterns.
     - **`Ratcheting:`** There are two new parameters (unpatched, assignable to golden knobs), to control how notes are ratcheted.
-A ratchet is when a note repeats itself several time in the same time interval that the original note has to play.
+A ratchet is when a note repeats itself several times in the same time interval that the original note has to play.
         - `Ratchet Amount` (RATC): this will set the maximum number of ratchets that an arpeggiator step could have (each step will randomize the number of ratchet notes between 1 and max value).